Here are the minimum rules that let the videos through:

 .doubleclick.net/pfadx/www.tv3.co.nz

-- restart privoxy (sudo /etc/init.d/privoxy restart on Debian)
+- restart privoxy (

-- watch the logfile for any blocked contents:
+on Debian) watch the logfile for any blocked contents:

 tail -f /var/log/privoxy/logfile | grep Blocked